seanh/seanh.github.io/_posts/2020-12-28-setting-options-in-tmux.md

    tmux set window-status-separator '|'  # Change this window's status separator to "|"
    ```

    Each window option also has a global value that each window inherits by default.
-Use `-g` to change the global value.
+Use `-g` to change the global default.
 When setting a window option in your
    `~/.tmux.conf` you _always_ want `-g` because there is no current window.
 Example:

    ```